kubedb/cli/docs/guides/mongodb/snapshot/backup-and-restore.md

         storage: 1Gi # make sure size is larger or equal than your database size
 ```

-**Specify Resources for Backup/Recovery Job:**
+**Specify Resources for Backup/Recovery Jobs:**

-You can specify resources for backup or recovery job through `spec.podTemplate.spec.resources` field.
+You can specify resources for backup or recovery jobs using `spec.podTemplate.spec.resources` field.

 ```yaml
 apiVersion: kubedb.com/v1alpha1